schmittjoh/JMSDiExtraBundle/Resources/doc/annotations.rst

 If you do not explicitly define a service id, then we will generated a sensible default based on the fully qualified class name for you.
 By default, the class will be loaded in all environments unless you explicitly specify an environment via the ``environments`` attribute.

+``Note``: you can define multiple @Service annotations on one class, to then limit the injection of parameters use the "services" attribute of @InjectParams

 @Tag
 ~~~~